- Home

 As a starting point, the educational leader shared research from the field of positive psychology, highlighting the benefits of using strengths at work.
 Interestingly, many educators initially had difficulty naming their strengths but found it easy to say what they felt they were not so good at.
 Educators were asked to complete a free, on-line strengths survey available on the Authentic Happiness website.
 This provided all educators with a ranking from 1-24 of their character strengths, including their top five ‘signature’ strengths.

-In response to these discussions, one educator made an effort to start a conversation with a parent they didn’t have a natural rapport with at least twice a week in order to build a stronger relationship with them.
+In response to these discussions, one educator decided to start a conversation with a parent they didn’t have a natural rapport with at least twice a week to build a stronger relationship with them.
 They later commented how much easier it was to identify this parent’s strengths when they got to know them better.
-They also noted their relationship with this parent was now much stronger and the parent had begun to seek them out more for information or a general chat.
+They also noted their relationship with this parent was now much stronger and the parent had begun to seek them out more for information or a chat.

 Some staff reported initially feeling vulnerable and nervous about sharing their reflections with colleagues.
 They later remarked that these reflective conversations had increased their awareness and helped them become more mindful of how their thinking helped (or sometimes hindered) their relationships with some families, and their professionalism as educators.
 For some educators this raised the issue of what professional collaboration looked like in terms of their relationships with the school and other community partners.